BloodRight13/Final-Project-E-Commerce-API/README.md

 # You will be able to do the following with the app.

 ## Customer Managment
-1.Create Customer Form
+1. Create Customer Form
   You will be able to create a component that captures a customers information.
 2. Customer Details
   You will be able to read Customer Detials based off their uniquie id.
 3. Update Customer Form
     The Customer Form information has a option to be updated if need be.
 4. Delete Customer Form
   Fuction to delete a Customer Form if they are no longer with the service.